Genez-io/deployapps-landing-page/content/posts/send_email_with_typescript_genezio_email_service.md

 Also, I invite you to check your examples from {{< external-link link="https://github.com/Genez-io/genezio-examples/tree/main" >}}GitHub{{< /external-link >}}.

-Start leveraging the power of Genezio for faster development and deployment of your applications.
+Start leveraging the power of DeployApps for faster development and deployment of your applications.